DFE-Digital/teaching-vacancies-design-history/app/posts/2024-02-28-adding-more-options-and-improving-the-design-of-the-working-patterns-page.md

 ---
-title: Adding more options and improving the design of the working patterns page
+title: Adding more options to the working patterns page
 date: 2024-02-28
 tags:
   - HN001